 - Our May newsletter!

 Ah summer, that beautiful time of year when evenings get longer, working days get shorter, and professional productivity slows to what I’ll choose to call a leisurely pace.
 Here at Flourish the only thing we enjoy more than British summer and those three weeks in early August when people stop carrying a light jacket everywhere is the satisfaction of making small tweaks to templates which make our users’ experience better.
 And that’s exactly what we did for most of the summer!
-From our renamed Line chart race template and to captions in the Bar chart race, to images in the Table template and animated sankeys, to arrow plots in our Scatter template and monochrome base maps in our 3D templates, the story of this summer was one of small but mighty improvements.
+From our renamed Line Chart Race template and to captions in the Bar Chart Race, to images in the Table template and animated Sankey Diagrams, to arrow plots in our Scatter template and monochrome base maps in our 3D Map template, the story of this summer was one of small but mighty improvements.

 - A blog post on how to make arrow plots using our Scatter template